Pete Astudillo: 2001–2002: Departure from Q-Productions, founding of Peace Rock Records

-offering with robust percussion, complemented by an accordion melody and Astudillo's signature vocals.
-Cabrera observed an abundance of rhythmic diversity infused with cumbia and South American dance influences in songs like "La Negra Tomasa", "Tu Tanga", and "Mira Como Se Le Mueve".
-The latter, along with "No Te Perdono", features horn-driven arrangements with bold and assertive characteristics distinct from his earlier works.

-In "Me Estas Doliendo el Corazon" and "Tequila Con Lagrimas", Astudillo shifts to cater to fans with more conventional preferences, according to Cabrera, who found that both tracks exemplify Astudillo's style for approaching themes from unique perspectives.
-"Me Estas Doliendo el Corazon" offers a classic Tejano sound infused with a cumbia rhythm and personal lyrics drawn from Astudillo's experiences.
-The track was written for Astudillo's mother from his father's viewpoint.
-"Tequila Con Lagrimas" delves into the theme of lost love and emotional turmoil, offering solace through the metaphor of tequila therapy.
-Cabrera noted "Una Flor Lloro" as a poignant track exploring themes of betrayal, showcasing Astudillo's adeptness at employing metaphor and symbolism.
-Astudillo began experimenting with vallenato-influenced tracks in his Tejano recordings, following the footsteps of other Tejano artists.

-By 2002, Astudillo took a brief hiatus from the music scene to care for his aging father.
+By 2002, Astudillo took a hiatus from music to care for his aging father.
 Additionally, he noticed a decline in bookings for his performances, which prompted him to reassess his career direction.
 He produced singer Sesi's Chiquita Pero Picosa (2001) album.
 Astudillo and A. B. wrote, "Yo No Fui" (2002), a song that revolves around a womanizer who habitually makes excuses for his actions, for Big Circo.
 The song merges norteño cumbia rhythms with the rock-infused vocals of accordionist and vocalist Big Boy.
 Writing for The Monitor, Joe Zepeda believed that the track would seamlessly blend in with the songs during Tejano's golden age in the early 1990s.
 Astudillo recorded "Eclipse", a duet with Denisse, on her debut album in 2002.